These little hand pies have a flaky crust with a sweet coconut filling. Coconut Turnovers are so divine as a midday snack or evening dessert.

 Step 5: Add a sprinkle of sugar and bake.

-Sprinkle the tops of the pies with water and sugar.
-Bake them until they're golden brown.
+Brush the pastries with egg wash and sprinkle the tops with sugar.
+Bake the coconut pastries until they're golden brown.

-These little pies are wonderful to share at holiday time, as a potluck dessert, or as a special dessert for your family!
+These little pastries are wonderful to share at holiday time, as a potluck dessert, or as a special dessert for your family!

-Find the recipe below, and I have a few more coconut treats for you too.
+Find the Coconut Pastries recipe below.
+Here are more coconut treats for you too.

-💬 Have you tried these coconut turnovers?
-Leave a comment and a star rating.
+💬 Have you tried these coconut treats?
+Leave a comment below!

 Coconut Turnovers